Causal Learning via Manifold Regularization: Empirical Results

+As simple baselines, we also included Pearson and Kendall correlation coefficients ({\bf Pearson} and {\bf Kendall}) and, following a suggestion from a referee, a simple k-nearest neighbor approach based on the featurization introduced above ({\bf k-NN}).

+We note that the causal methods compared against here differ in various ways from MRCL in the nature of their inputs and outputs and should not be regarded as direct competitors.
+Rather, the aim of the experiments is to investigate how MRCL performs on real data, whilst providing a set of baselines corresponding to well-known causal tools and standard correlation measures.

-{\bf Results.} We compared the proposed semi-supervised learning-based approach (SSCD) with the following methods to provide a baseline comparison (we note that none of the benchmark methods exploited the background knowledge $\Phi$ and in that sense should not be regarded as direct competitors): \begin{itemize} \item {\bf Pearson} and {\bf Kendall} correlation coefficients.
-A correlation coefficient was computed for each pair of variables $i,j \in C, i\neq j$ and subsequently thresholded. \item Penalized regression with an $L_1$ penalty \citep[{\bf Lasso};][]{Tibshirani1996}.
-Each variable $j\in C$ was regressed on all other variables $i\in C, i\neq j$ to obtain regression coefficients. \item Intervention-calculus when the DAG is absent \citep[{\bf IDA};][]{maathuis2009,maathuis2010}.
-A lower bound for the total causal effect of variable $i$ on variable $j$ was estimated for each pair $i,j\in C, i\neq j$. \end{itemize} All the methods result in a score $s_{ij}$ for all pairs $i,j \in C, i\neq j$ (i.e. correlation or regression coefficients, total causal effects, or, for SSCD, the real-valued $\hat{\mathbf{f}}$ in (\ref{minimisation})).
-For each method, these scores were thresholded and pairs $(i,j)$ whose absolute values of the score fell above the threshold were labelled as ``causal''.
-Varying the threshold and calculating true positives and false positives with respect to the binary \emph{unseen} entries in the matrix $A_C(G)$ resulted in an ROC curve.
+For the methods resulting in a score $s_{ij}$ for all pairs $i,j \in C, i\neq j$ (i.e., correlation or regression coefficients, total causal effects, or, for MRCL, the real-valued $\hat{\mathbf{f}}$ in (\ref{minimisation})), the scores were thresholded and pairs $(i,j)$ whose absolute values of the score fell above the threshold were labelled as `causal'.
+Varying the threshold and calculating true positives and false positives with respect to the binary \emph{unseen} entries in the matrix $A(C)$ resulted in a receiver operating characteristic (ROC) curve.

-Figure \ref{YEAST_GLOBAL} shows the area under the ROC curve (AUC) as a function of the proportion $\rho$ of entries in $A_C(G)$ that were observed, for the three sample sizes.
+Figure~\ref{YEAST_GLOBAL} shows the area under the ROC curve (AUC) as a function of the proportion $\rho$ of entries in $A(C)$ that were observed, for the three sample sizes.
 Results were averaged over 25 iterations.
-SSCD had a marked improvement in performance over the benchmark methods for all considered values of $n_{\text{train}}$ and $\rho$.
-As expected, SSCD performed better as a larger proportion of entries in $A_C(G)$ were observed (i.e. for larger $\rho$).
-For the benchmark methods, any variation in performance with $\rho$ was solely due to the changing test set (these methods do not use the background knowledge $\Phi$).
-The error bars tended to become larger with $\rho$ due to the decreasing size of the test set.
-All methods had a similar performance for the three sample sizes, with some modest increases in AUC with increasing $n_{\text{train}}$.
+MRCL showed good performance relative to the other approaches for all 12 considered combinations of $n_{\text{train}}$ and $\rho$ (for the other methods shown in Figure~\ref{YEAST_GLOBAL}, any variation in performance with $\rho$ was solely due to the changing test set as these methods do not use the background knowledge $\Phi$).
+Results for PC, which provides a point estimate of a graphical object, are shown as points on the ROC plane for the 12 different regimes in Appendix~\ref{sec:app-figs} (Fig.~\ref{fig:yeast_roc_entry}).
+We considered also the transitive closure (motivated by the nature of the experimental data) and exploiting the background information $\Phi$ via additional constraints.
+MRCL performs well relative to the other methods in all regimes (see also the Discussion).